 The most common reason for enlarged tonsils in adults are:

 - Recurrent nose or throat infections

-One of the most common symptoms of enlarged tonsils is the inability to breathe through the nose.
+One of the most common symptoms of enlarged tonsils in adults is the inability to breathe through the nose.
 Other signs of large tonsils include:

 - Obstructive sleep apnea